sesimm327/sesimm327/README.md

  React, Node.js, APIs, databases, and full‑stack applications.

 ---
-**I don’t have projects yet — this README is my first one — but that’s part of the journey.
+**I don’t have projects yet.
+This README is my first one, but that’s just part of my story.
 Everyone starts with an empty repo.
 Mine just happens to come with a lot of heart behind it.**

 ---
  **📘 Projects (Coming Soon)**